andrewsunglaekim/git_workshop/readme.md

 - Branch - A branch in Git is simply a lightweight movable pointer to one of these commits.
 - the index - also called the staging area.
 It is where we add changes to be committed

-> There will be more defintions, we'll spread them throughout the lesson but also conglomerate them into an appendix at the bottom of this lesson.
+> There will be more definitions, we'll spread them throughout the lesson but also conglomerate them into an appendix at the bottom of this lesson.

 > Another note about today's workshop.
 There are many IDE's out there that allow us to do various git tasks a bit more efficiently for us than the CLI.
 The intent of this workshop is to familiarize us with what's happening with git underneath all the IDE niceties.